JLT Property Investment: Metro Access, Yields, and

 UAE Golden Visa requires AED 2 million registered property value.
 JLT two-bedroom units in the AED 1.6M–2.2M band make this achievable without aggregation.

-Key 2026 rules from the knowledge base:
+Key 2026 rules from our market notes:

 - Registered Oqood or Title Deed value counts — DLD transfer fees do not